letsencrypt/website/content/en/getting-started.md

 # Large Integrations

-If you have a large integration of Let's Encrypt certificates, please read our [Integration Guide] (https://letsencrypt.org/docs/integration-guide/).
+If you have a large integration of Let's Encrypt certificates, please read our [Integration Guide](/docs/integration-guide).

 # Getting Help